dhis2/dhis2-docs/src/developer/web-api/visualizations.md

 ## Viewing analytical resource representations { #webapi_viewing_analytical_resource_representations }

 DHIS2 has several resources for data analysis.
-These resources include *charts*, *maps*, *reportTables*, *reports* and *documents*.
+These resources include *maps*, *visualizations*, *reports* and *documents*.
 By visiting these resources you will retrieve information about the resource.
-For instance, by navigating to `/api/charts/R0DVGvXDUNP` the response will contain the name, last date of modification and so on for the chart.
-To retrieve the analytical representation, for instance, a PNG representation of the chart, you can append */data* to all these resources.
-For instance, by visiting `/api/charts/R0DVGvXDUNP/data` the system will return a PNG image of the chart.
+For instance, by navigating to `/api/visualizations/R0DVGvXDUNP` the response will contain the name, last date of modification and so on for the chart.
+To retrieve the analytical representation, for instance, a PNG representation of the visualization, you can append */data* to all these resources.
+For instance, by visiting `/api/visualizations/R0DVGvXDUNP/data` the system will return a PNG image of the visualization.